Nagahori Tsurumi-ryokuchi Line: Rolling stock

 Trains are automatically driven using ATO with a single driver on board to open and close the doors and to manually drive the train in emergency situations or when ATO breaks down or is not available.
-All trains are stored at Tsurumi-ryokuchi-kita depot (on the Imazatosuji Line) and maintained at Tsurumi workshop.
+All trains are stored at the underground Tsurumi-ryokuchi-kita depot (shared with the Imazatosuji Line) located beneath the northwest gate of the Tsurumi-ryokuchi park, and maintained at the underground Tsurumi workshop located beneath the Tsurumi-ryokuchi sports complex.

-In order to increase the transportation capacity of the Nagahori Tsurumi-ryokuchi Line, Series 80 cars of the Imazatosuji Line, which were made redundant after the 2013 timetable revision, were converted for the Nagahori Tsurumi-ryokuchi Line and started operation in mid-March 2019.
+To increase the transportation capacity of the Nagahori Tsurumi-ryokuchi Line, one four-car set of 80 series cars from the Imazatosuji Line, made redundant after the 2013 timetable revision, was converted for the Nagahori Tsurumi-ryokuchi Line and started operation in mid-March 2019.